pblack/docs/content/faq/how-ui-elements-are-determined-from-front-matter.md

 draft = true
 tags = []
-title = "How are UI elements determined  from Front Matter"
+title = "How are UI elements determined  from Front Matter" [menu.faq] name = "How UI elements are determined from front matter" weight = 7

 +++
 Let's look at the an example of front matter from a **Jekyll** post: